soarodrigo0/ebook2audiobook/README.md

    [project that uses piper-tts](https://github.com/DrewThomasson/ebook2audiobookpiper-tts) instead (It doesn't have zero-shot voice cloning though, and is Siri quality voices, but it is much faster on cpu).
-- "I'm having dependency issues" - Just use the docker, its fully self contained and has a headless mode, add `-h` parameter after the `app.py` in the docker run command for more information.
+- "I'm having dependency issues" - Just use the docker, its fully self contained and has a headless mode, add `--help` parameter at the end of the docker run command for more information.
 - "Im getting a truncated audio issue!" - PLEASE MAKE AN ISSUE OF THIS, we don't speak every language and need advise from users to fine tune the sentence splitting logic.😊